2024 Solar Incentives Guide for Sudbury, MA - Tax Credits & Rebates

 EcoWatch's Sudbury, MA Solar Incentives FAQs

-You should plan to talk to someone from the company that installed your system – or call a local Sudbury solar installer — to better understand which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+You should plan to talk to the company that installed your system – or call a local Sudbury solar installer — to clarify which incentives you may qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-How much will solar panels save me on my electric bill in Sudbury annually?
+How much will a solar system save me on my electric bill in Sudbury annually?

 What are some environmental benefits of adding solar panels to my home?

-Solar energy is renewable — by changing where you get your energy, you help lessen the strain on our planet's resources.
-Solar panels can also lower your home's CO2 emissions by 200 pounds yearly, or around 4,000 pounds in 20 years.
+Solar energy is a renewable energy source — by switching where you get your energy, you can help lessen the strain on our planet's resources.
+A solar system can also reduce your home's CO2 emissions by 200 pounds a year, or roughly 4,000 pounds over 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.